iotaledger/susee-streams-poc/test/scripts/README.md

 The output log of the `management-console` is written into a `prepare_multi_sensor_test.log` file located in the `workspace` folder.

+To find out if all *Sensors* have been initialized, have a look into the `prepare_multi_sensor_test.log` in the `workspace` folder.
+This log file will contain many "DevEUI: ANY - Received Confirmation::NO_CONFIRMATION" entries like this:

+    [2024-02-14T14:27:17Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION
+    [2024-02-14T14:27:20Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION
+    [2024-02-14T14:27:23Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION
+    [2024-02-14T14:27:26Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION
+    [2024-02-14T14:27:29Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION
+    [2024-02-14T14:27:32Z INFO  streams_tools::remote::remote_sensor] DevEUI: ANY - Received Confirmation::NO_CONFIRMATION

+There will occur several "DevEUI: ANY - Received Confirmation::NO_CONFIRMATION" messages during the initialization process as the *Management Console* periodically tries to find new *Sensors* ready to be initialized.
+These "DevEUI: ANY - Received Confirmation::NO_CONFIRMATION" messages will be surrounded by other log messages that result from the initialization of other *Sensors*.
+If only "DevEUI: ANY - Received Confirmation::NO_CONFIRMATION" messages are logged (as shown above) the initialization of all other *Sensors* has been finished.

 #### Step 3
 In the same shell execute